Contributed By Aequitas Law LLP

 For export and import purposes, there are a different set of laws (such as contract law or the Regulation of Imports and Exports Act) that regulate international transfers.
 However, personal data would not fall under this category.

 India recently proposed, in the Personal Data Protection Bill 2019, (akin to the GDPR) that companies in India will be required to gather the consent of Indian citizens before their data can be collected and processed.
 At the same time, the new rules also state that companies would have to hand over the “non-personal” data of their users to the government, and New Delhi would also hold the power to collect any of the data of its citizens without their consent to serve the larger public interest.

 In contrast, there are no such data localisation requirements under Singapore’s PDPA.
 Many organisations are also less supportive of data localisation.
 Ravi Menon, Managing Director of the Monetary Authority of Singapore, at the Singapore FinTech Festival of 2018, stated that “We need more data connectivity, and less data localisation.
 This is a serious risk”.

 In the current digital era, big companies operate across digital borders by setting up cloud networks of data centres.
 This means that an individual’s data can reside anywhere and anytime.
 “Data localisation measures are on the rise around the world.
 If data cannot cross borders, the digital economy cannot cross borders and we will be poorer for it” said Menon.

-The PDPA does not provide specifications or standards that enable international sharing of technical details in data protection issues.
+The PDPA does not provide specifications or standards that enable or require the sharing of technical details with the government of Singapore in regard to data protection issues.